Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 - Add contact avatar property
 - Api `Contact.getRosters()` has been added to retrieve the fixed list contacts who are in the network of the connected user.
+- Api `Contacts.joinContacts()` has been added to join together, by an admin, contacts from the same or several companies but manageable by the admin.

 **Others Changes**